aff3ct/aff3ct/doc/sphinx/source/simulation/parameters/src/src.rst

    :Default: 0
    :Examples: ``--src-start-idx 42``

-The start index to use in the ``USER`` type source.
+Give the start index to use in the ``USER`` type source.
 It is the index of the first frame to read from the given file.